spearbit-audits/report-generator-template/README.md

 Check contents and **manually update** the following files in `source/`:

 - `summary_information.conf`: Information to be replaced in the title page and the summary.
-- `reviewers.md`: List of auditors who participated during the engagement.
+- `lead_auditors.md`: List of lead auditors who participated during the engagement.
-- `copywriters.md` : List of people who prepared the report.
+- `assisting_auditors.md` : List of lead auditors who participated during the engagement.
-- `introduction.md`: Information about the project and the review process.
+- `about_cyfrin.md`: Cyfrin description.
-- `spearbit_description.md`: Spearbit description.
+- `disclaimer.md`: Information about the audit review process.
-- `repositories.md`: The repository and commit hash used for the review.
+- `protocol_summary.md`: Information about the protocol.
 - `additional_comments.md`: For extra information at the end of the report.
 It is commented by DEFAULT, please change if required.
 - `appendix.md`: For extra information at the end of the report.
 It is commented by DEFAULT, please change if required.